Christ Church Cathedral, Dublin: Norman period

 Henry II attended the Christmas service at the cathedral in 1171.
-According to the cathedral guidebook, this was the first time Henry received Holy Communion following the murder of Thomas Becket by Henry's knights in Canterbury.
+According to the cathedral guidebook, this was the first time Henry received Holy Communion following the murder of Thomas Becket by Henry's knights in Canterbury in 1170.

 In the 1180s, Strongbow and other Norman magnates helped to fund a complete rebuilding of Christ Church, initially a wooden building, in stone, comprising the construction of a choir, choir aisles and transepts, the crypt and chapels to St. Edmund and St. Mary and St. Lô.

 A chapel to St Laurence O'Toole was added in the 13th century and much of the extant nave was built in the 1230s.
-Its design was inspired by the architecture of the English western school of Gothic, and its wrought stones—of a Somersetshire oolite—were sculpted and laid by craftsmen from the same area.
+Its design was inspired by the architecture of the English western school of Gothic, and its wrought stones – of a Somersetshire oolite from quarries in Dundry – were sculpted and laid by craftsmen from the same area.

 In 1300 Richard de Ferings, Archbishop of Dublin arranged an agreement between the two cathedrals, the Pacis Compostio, which acknowledged both as cathedrals and made some provisions to accommodate their shared status (see below for more on this).

 In the 1350s a major extension was undertaken by John de St Paul, Archbishop of Dublin, 1349–1362.
 By 1358, the nave of the cathedral was partly in use for secular purposes and a "long quire" was added, extending the old choir area by around 10 metres.
 St Paul also installed an organ.
 His works were destroyed by the major rebuilding project in the 1870s.
 He was buried under the high altar.

 In 1480 the wealthy judge William Sutton bequeathed all his lands and silver to the cathedral.

 The cathedral was the location of the purported coronation, in 1487, of Lambert Simnel, a boy pretender who sought unsuccessfully to depose Henry VII of England, as "King Edward VI".

 The choir school was founded in 1493.